gunet/cert-req/README.md

 ## Private Keys
 * Check if a private key is encrypted or not: `openssl rsa -text -noout -in <name of key>.key`
-* Encrypt a private key or change the passphrase: `openssl rsa -des -in <unencrypted name>.key -out <encrypted name>.key`
+* Encrypt a private key or change the passphrase: `openssl rsa -des -passin env:PRIVKEY_PASSPHRASE -in <unencrypted name>.key -out <encrypted name>.key`
 * Remove the passphrase: `openssl rsa -in <encrypted name>.key -out <unencrypted name>.key`
 * Remove the passphrase using an environment variable: `openssl rsa -passin env:PRIVKEY_PASSPHRASE -in <encrypted named>.pem -out <unencrypted name>.key`
 * Symmetrical encryption on a file (passphrase in env variable):